You're not just working out.

 "Prior to my pregnancy I was very active and loved working out.
 I stayed fairly active during my first trimester but I hit a point where I wasn't sure what was safe workout wise and I knew it was time to work with a professional to keep me and baby safe.
 My delivery and recovery went SO well and I credit a good portion of that to working with Megan!
 Her workouts were designed to prepare you for labor and it made all the difference."

 There’s no question – exercising regularly during pregnancy has A LOT of benefits.
 But maybe you’ve heard that you shouldn’t do anything that your body wasn’t used to pre-pregnancy.
-So if you didn’t really workout before getting pregnant, does that mean you can’t start a pregnancy workout routine?!
+So if you didn’t really workout before getting pregnant, does that mean you can’t start a pregnancy fitness program?!
 In this blog post we’re going to […]

 Would you go out and run a marathon tomorrow without training for it?
 Just lace up your sneakers and be like, “alright, let’s see how this goes!”
 Personally, I would not.
 And we need to be thinking about labor the same way because labor is a marathon!
 Here’s the thing – the female body was […]